lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*
 Experiment 1 - Session 8:

-CC Q - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?
+**CC** - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?

-MM Q - How can we serve 4 new patients with OUD each week? -- no :(
+**MM** - How can we serve 4 new patients with OUD each week? -- no :(

-PSY Q - What if we graduate more patients who complete 8 or more psychotherapy sessions in their first 3 months?
+**PSY** - What if we graduate more patients who complete 8 or more psychotherapy sessions in their first 3 months?
 What is the effect of working to increase the proportion of patients who 'complete' an evidence-based dose of PSY and then graduate from just 4% to 75%, over time, on (1) the number of patients who complete and are then 'done'? and (2) on the supply of available appts for new patients?

-AGG Q - How can we manage the loss of two providers AND then reduce how we make patient triage decisions -- to send half as many people to PSY and CC as we did before the hours for those services were also cut in half?
+**AGG** - How can we manage the loss of two providers AND then reduce how we make patient triage decisions -- to send half as many people to PSY and CC as we did before the hours for those services were also cut in half?

-SP Q - What if we implemented measurement-based care in our team?
+**SP** - What if we implemented measurement-based care in our team?

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

-CC H - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
+**CC** - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
 The Additional Appointment Supply for New CC Patients will increase the Starting Rate and lower New Patient Wait Times.

-MM H - If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.
+**MM** - If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.

-PSY H - We expect that if we increase our completers who graduate to 75%, then we'll free up more slots in the clinic for more patients to start psychoterhapy/EBPsy.
+**PSY** - We expect that if we increase our completers who graduate to 75%, then we'll free up more slots in the clinic for more patients to start psychoterhapy/EBPsy.
 We hypothesize that an increasing the complete and graduate rate from 4% to 75% will results in a jump from about 4 patients to about 75 patients graduating during the same time period.
 We also expect that by increasing the graduation rate for any one who has received 8 or more sessions of PSY, we will increase the number of appt slots for new patients starting PSY.

-AGG H - We expect that wait times will not go up as much, as we have cut demand for those services.
+**AGG** - We expect that wait times will not go up as much, as we have cut demand for those services.

-SP H – If we implement measurement based care in our GMH team, then care quality will improve (specifically through reductions in Time to Improve and Time to UnFlag, and an increase in the Time to Ending).
+**SP** – If we implement measurement based care in our GMH team, then care quality will improve (specifically through reductions in Time to Improve and Time to UnFlag, and an increase in the Time to Ending).
 Also, how long it takes clinicians to see changes in their patients will also improve (seen in a reduction in Time to Detect).
 We expect to be able to effectively diagnose and treat patients faster, reducing the number of high-symptom patients in care, and thus reducing the number of patients who receive high risk flags.
 However, low symptom patients are in care for longer than before, reducing the number of openings for new patients.
 These patients will make up more and more of our total – as there will be both more flowing in (due to higher Improvement Rate) and fewer flowing out (due to the lower Ending Rate).
 With fewer openings, wait times to start with our team should increase.

 + An example of a hypothesis statement is: "Our team thinks we can create more capacity for seeing EBPsy patients if we slightly lengthen the average return-to-clinic visit interval for our Psy patients.
 To test this, we will try increasing the Psy RVI from 10 to 11 weeks."